 We will follow through on our commitments, welcome constructive assessment and suggestions for improvement.
 We will meet performance expectations for personal and professional conduct.
-We will be account-able for appropriate, efficient, and effective use of resources.

 Caring

 We will nurture a culture of mutual appreciation, cultivate empathy and a compassionate response to others.